davazp/lector/doc/tutorial.md

 could want to process this in requests in a server, and each user has a different configuration.

-As a pure function, `getLanguage` will have to return the value every time you call it, as it has no arguments.
+As a pure function, `getLanguage` will have to return the *same* value every time you call it, as it has no arguments.
 So we have to add a `config` argument to it.
 Not only that, every function that called `getLanguage` need to have that configuration to pass it, or we will have to add this argument to them as well, and to all the pile of functions on top of them.